sintefore/TimeStruct.jl/docs/src/contribute.md

 Aside from the individual tests, it is required to use [`JuliaFormatter`](https://domluna.github.io/JuliaFormatter.jl/stable/) on the code.

 It is not necessary to provide changes directly in the documentation.
-It can be easier to include these changes after the pull request is accepted in principal.
+It can be easier to include these changes after the pull request is accepted in principle.

 #### [Step 5: Create a pull request](@id con-feat_req-fork-step_5)